freenet/freenet-core/docs/src/dev-guide.md

 pub const RANDOM_SIGNATURE: &[u8] = &[6, 8, 2, 5, 6, 9, 9, 10];
 ```

-This will make our contract unique, notice the `pub` qualifier so the compiler doesn't remove this constant because is unused and is included in the output of the compiler.
+This will make our contract[^contifce] unique, notice the `pub` qualifier so the compiler doesn't remove this constant because is unused and is included in the output of the compiler.

 ```rust,noplayground
 struct Contract;